Senior Drumming for Wellness

 Creston Village: Assisted Living and Memory Care

-Research has shown that participating in a drumming circle can provide seniors with a surprisingly fun and engaging way to improve their overall well-being.
+Research has shown that participating in a drumming circle can provide seniors with a surprisingly fun and engaging way to positively impact physical, cognitive, mental, emotional, and social dimensions of well-being.

 Here are some key benefits: